One of the best things about iodine is that it’s an over-the-counter supplement available to almost everyone.

 There are groups of people, who I still encounter to this day, who believe that iodine is a harmful nutrient or even worse, a toxin of some sort that will damage their thyroid if they take it.

-This kind of logic stems probably from an incorrect interpretation of certain studies which show that there may be a link between the development of Hashimoto’s thyroiditis (1) and the use of iodine.
+This kind of logic stems probably from an incorrect interpretation of certain studies that show that there may be a link between the development of Hashimoto’s thyroiditis (1) and the use of iodine.

 These studies have shown that as developed countries have increased their consumption of iodine the rates of Hashimoto’s have climbed in lockstep (2).